 Given the nature of morning sickness, one mama’s heavenly reprieve is another’s hellish vomit-inducing nightmare.

 In other words, the following ideas require some trial and error!

 To combat morning sickness, you could try:

-- Noting and avoiding the smells, tastes, and foods which trigger your morning sickness (obvs)
+- Noting and avoiding the smells, tastes, and foods that trigger your morning sickness (obvs).

 Should you be worried if you don’t experience morning sickness?

 If the majority of women experience morning sickness at some point during pregnancy, it can be worrying if you find yourself in the minority wondering “When does morning sickness start?” well into your third trimester.

 Does it mean your body falling down on the job where hormones are concerned?
 Are you missing out on an essential experience if you’re not yakking into a garbage can between meetings?